jentery/mdia200v5/worksheet3.md

 Now use 350 words, including terminology from the ["Meaning and Semiotics"](https://bright.uvic.ca/d2l/le/lessons/423805/topics/3554178) handout and "Media" and "Communication" modules, to: 1) describe the puzzle, the scene of the mystery, and your clues, 2) identify your icon, index, and symbol, 3) share the solution to your puzzle and the mystery, 4) explain what you anticipate players would do to decode the clues and solve the mystery, and 5) share what you learned about media and semiotics from this exercise.

 A true clue helps players solve a puzzle.
 A red herring misleads or distracts them from solving the puzzle.
-You are welcome to add any other elements you wish as long as you include all the elements above.
+You are welcome to add any other elements you wish, as long as you include all the elements above.

 Be sure to attach all the media for your clues to your response.
 That way, we can access them and try the puzzle ourselves!